• Skip to primary navigation

 NOLA Brewing Company

-You'll find live music almost everywhere, but start by taking a walk down Frenchmen Street.
+You'll find live music almost everywhere, including on the street, but start by taking a walk down Frenchmen Street.
 All you have to do is wander in somewhere and grab a stool.
 You probably won’t be disappointed!

 A row of colorful homes in the French Quarter